WildlifeDatasets/wildlife-datasets/docs/training.md

 backbone = timm.create_model(model_name, num_classes=0, pretrained=True)
 ```

-TODO: two link missing

-The class `MacaqueFaces` may then be used for example for [feature extraction](???):
+The class `MacaqueFaces` may then be used for example for [feature extraction](https://wildlifedatasets.github.io/wildlife-tools/inference/):

 ```python
 import numpy as np